How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 .wget http://ftp.us.debian.org/debian/pool/main/libp/libpng/libpng12-0_1.2.50-2+deb8u3_amd64.deb dpkg -i libpng12-0_1.2.50-2+deb8u3_amd64.deb

-- Change the Exec part of the file to /opt/pt/packettracer and save the file.
+- Change the Exec section in the file to /opt/pt/packettracer and save the file.

-- Execute the chmod +x Cisco-Packet Tracer.desktop command to make the desktop shortcut executable.
+- Use “chmod +x Cisco-Packet Tracer.desktop” to make the desktop shortcut executable.

-- To create a start menu shortcut, copy the desktop shortcut you created to /usr/share/applications.
+- For the start menu shortcut, copy it to /usr/share/applications.

 sudo mv Packet\ Tracer\ 7.2.1.desktop /usr/share/applications

-- To run Packet Tracer 7.2.1, double-click on the file and click the Trust and Launch button in the window that opens.
+- Double-click on the file to run PT 7.2.1.
+After that, click on the Trust and Launch button in the window that opens.

 Packet Tracer 7.1.1

-Installing the 7.1.x (7.1.1) versions of Packet Tracer on your Linux computer is almost the same as the above steps.
-However, as we said, you may need to install different dependent packages for the program.
-Download and install the dependent packages for version 7.1.1 using the commands below.
+Running the 7.1.x (7.1.1) versions of Packet Tracer on Linux are almost the same as the steps above.
+But, as we said, you may need to install different dependent packages for the program.
+So, download and install the dependent packages for version 7.1.1 using the commands below.

 sudo apt-get install libqt5webkit5 libqt5multimediawidgets5 libqt5svg5 libqt5script5 libqt5scripttools5 libqt5sql5